waltonmacey/waltonmacey.github.io/_teaching/2016-fall-comp360.md

 location: "Knoxville, TN"
 ---

+Teaching Assistant for undergraduate computer science course focusing on labwork for required class teaching principles and methodologies of operating systems.

 [Lab Homepage](http://web.eecs.utk.edu/~cs360/)

 Systems Programming Course Syllabus
 ======
-In this course, CS360, we devote our attention to the principles and methologies of operating system, a computer tool that is indispensable to today's society.
+In this course, CS360, we devote our attention to the principles and methodologies of operating system, a computer tool that is indispensable to today's society.
 The name of this course, Systems Programming, tells the uniqueness of this special kind of programming.
 For details about such uniqueness, we have an entire semester to elaborate.
 At the same time, systems programming is also inherently related to the latest development of open source movement in the field.
 Here, I would like to emphasize that CS360 makes a great contribution towards student learning outcomes, as outlined by our department's mission statement.
 Throughout this course, you need to pay special attention to the following capabilities:

 Analysis and Problem Solving - Students are able to use theoretical knowledge to critically analyze abstract programming problems to develop effective software solutions.
 Computer Skills - Students are able to understand and use a variety of software tools, operating systems, computer architectures, data structures, algorithms, and programming languages.